 To do this, hover over the area of the screen where you would usually begin writing your blog post.
 You’ll click the + symbol on the left side to add a new block.
-In the search box at the top you can type “ab container” and select this block to add by clicking on the icon.
+In the search box at the top you can type “container” and select the container block to add by clicking on the icon.

 Add Heading Block

 Next, we will add a heading to our existing block.
 When you hover over the new Container, you’ll now see the + symbol on the right.
 You’ll click that icon and search for the “Heading” block